morjanmcsharp/contact-management/README.md

 ## Note

--I built the project from scratch, opting for a straightforward approach without relying on a layered architecture.
+- I built the project from scratch, opting for a straightforward approach without relying on a layered architecture.
 Everything has been implemented in a basic manner due to the project's small size, eliminating the need for unnecessary complexity.

 ## Overview